wildjames/pallier/README.md

 To run a demo, just open a terminal and run `python3 main.py`.
 Otherwise, the important functions are in `paillier_parser.py` script, with the workhorse functions in the `helper.py` script.

+I also wrote some tests.
+To go through the tests, simply run `pytest` from the root directory, or `pytest -vv` for a more verbose version.

 # Notes and thoughts